 Arriving to the market: Know that GPS will always give you the most efficient route, but not always the safest one.
 We were directed through a pretty hairy neighborhood, with some shady characters.
 Watch our video for more details HERE, but basically, something to keep in mind, is when you are heading into a new neighborhood, take an Uber, or taxi.
 We have had great experiences with both here in Bogotá Colombia so far.
 Always get the place you are staying, or establishments to order you a taxi (and that goes for any country.)

 Pictures & Videography: At the little coffee shop in the market, this sweet older couple we met told us that it was completely safe to carry our BIG Rig (or camera….
 The Canon 80D) around in the market, along with the GoPro 7.
 Shooting film or photos in the neighborhood was definitely NOT a good idea.
 They said to keep all cameras and valuables tucked away in that specific area.
 Thus we weren’t off the deep end, or being judgy.

 BIG takeaways from our Adventure to Paloquemao…

-Always BE mindful of your surroundings while travelling.
+Always BE mindful of your surroundings while traveling.
 Your silly GPS might lead you to areas you least expected.
 If that happens, keep your wits about you.
 Do NOT panic.